Byron/google-apis-rs/gen/identitytoolkit3-cli/README.md

   identitytoolkit3 --help

 Configuration:
+  [--scope <url>]...
+            Specify the authentication a method should be executed in.
+Each scope requires the user to grant this application permission to use it.
+            If unset, it defaults to the shortest scope url for a particular method.
   --config-dir <folder>
             A directory into which we will store our persistent data.
 Defaults to a user-writable directory that we will create during the first invocation.